HOGENT-Web/csharp/chapters/03/slides/presentation.md

 ```

 > In Visual Studio: select code > right click > Snippet > Surround with > #region

+  The decision to use regions in C# code should be based on the team's coding conventions, and the preferences of the developers working on the codebase.
+It's essential to strike a **balance** between using regions to **improve code organization** and **not overusing ** them to the point where they hinder code readability and maintainability.

 ---
 ### Classes